xingyang-li/SwiftTestFramework/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project is intended to provide testing coverage for Swift/Vnet features through the use of canary web apps across multiple regions.
+This project is intended to provide testing coverage for Swift/Vnet features through the use of canary web apps hosted on Azure across multiple regions.
-To introduce changes to the framework and set up local testing, please follow the below requirements.
+To introduce changes to the framework and set up local testing, please follow the below instructions.

 ### Prerequisites